Poisson cohomology, Koszul duality, and Batalin-Vilkovisky algebras: Introduction

 \begin{theorem} Suppose $A=\mathbb R[x_1,\cdots, x_n]$ is a unimodular quadratic Poisson algebra.
 Denote by $A^{!}$ its Koszul dual.
 Then

 is an isomorphism of Batalin-Vilkovisky algebras. \end{theorem}

 The above three theorems have some analogy to the case of Calabi-Yau algebras, which were introduced by Ginzburg \cite{Ginzburg} in 2006.
-Suppose a Calabi-Yau algebra, say $A$, is Koszul, then its Koszul dual is a symmetric algebra.
+Suppose a Calabi-Yau algebra, say $A$, is Koszul, then its Koszul dual, denoted by $A^!$, is a symmetric Frobenius algebra.
+For these two algebras, we also have a version of Poincar\'e duality, due to Van den Bergh \cite{VdB98} and Tradler \cite{Tradler} respectively (compare with \eqref{iso:PD_XuDolgushev} and \eqref{iso:PD_ZVOZ}):

 In \cite[\S 5.4]{Ginzburg} Ginzburg stated a conjecture, which he attributed to R. Rouquier, saying that for a Koszul Calabi-Yau algebra, say $A$, its Hochschild cohomology is isomorphic to the Hochschild cohomology of its Koszul dual $A^!$

 as Batalin-Vilkovisky algebras.
 This conjecture is recently proved by two authors of the current paper together with G. Zhou in \cite{CYZ}.
 In fact, Theorem \ref{thm:thirdtheorem} may be viewed as a generalization of Rouquier's conjecture in Poisson geometry, which has been a folklore for several years.